ghanmi-hamza/Facebook_Scraper/README.md

 - If there is any bug in the code or if you want any improvement don't hesitate to contact me.
 <hr>

-## Please Check the test Folder to see the some examples...
+## Please Check the test Folder to see the some examples and don't forget to put your facebook id and password as (usr, pwd)...

 <h2 align="left">🌐 Connect</h2>